kamranahmedse/developer-roadmap/src/data/roadmaps/docker/content/100-introduction/103-docker-and-oci.md

 - **Image Specification (image-spec):** It defines the container image format, which describes the contents of a container and can be run by a compliant runtime.
 Docker's initial image format has led to the creation of the OCI image-spec.

-- **Distribution Specification (distribution-spec):** It defines defines an API protocol to facilitate and standardize the distribution of content.
+- **Distribution Specification (distribution-spec):** It defines an API protocol to facilitate and standardize the distribution of content.
 Docker's existing registry API served as a starting point and heavily influenced the design of the OCI Distro Spec.

 ### Compatibility between Docker and OCI